aetperf/aetperf.github.io/_posts/WP_2020-09-18-Logistic-regression-with-JAX.md

 [JAX](https://github.com/google/jax) is a Python package for [automatic differentiation](https://en.wikipedia.org/wiki/Automatic_differentiation) from Google Research.
 It is a really powerful and efficient library.
-JAX can automatically differentiate some Python code (\text{supports the reverse- and forward-mode}).
-It can also speed up the exection time by using the [XLA (Accelerated Linear Algebra)](https://www.tensorflow.org/xla?hl=fi) compiler.
+JAX can automatically differentiate some Python code [supports the reverse- and forward-mode].
+It can also speed up the exection time by using the [XLA - Accelerated Linear Algebra](https://www.tensorflow.org/xla?hl=fi) compiler.
 JAX allows your code to run efficiently on CPUs, GPUs and TPUs.
 It is a library mainly used for machine learning.
 We refer to the [The Autodiff Cookbook](https://jax.readthedocs.io/en/latest/notebooks/autodiff_cookbook.html) [2] for a very good introduction to JAX.

 <p align="center">
   <img width="600" src="https://github.com/aetperf/aetperf.github.io/blob/master/img/2020-09-18_01/JAX_village.jpg" alt="world">